-Even with these smart, sensible investments, our industry estimates more than \$12 billion is necessary to allow short line railroads to modernize and meet the country's freight needs.3 In 2021, Congress passed the Infrastructure Investment and Jobs Act (IIJA), recognizing so many unmet needs facing our national rail network, dramatically expanding CRISI's scale, providing advance appropriations of \$1 billion per year for five years, and authorizing an additional \$1 billion per year.
+Even with these smart, sensible investments, our industry estimates more than \$12 billion is necessary to allow short line railroads to modernize and meet the country's freight needs.
+In 2021, Congress passed the Infrastructure Investment and Jobs Act (IIJA), recognizing so many unmet needs facing our national rail network, dramatically expanding CRISI's scale, providing advance appropriations of \$1 billion per year for five years, and authorizing an additional \$1 billion per year.
 Eligibility for upgrading locomotives to achieve significant reductions in emissions was also added.

-In the recent Fiscal Year 2022 omnibus bill, due to your leadership, Congress provided \$625 million for CRISI pursuant to the new, heightened authorization level.
-The Biden administration, in its Fiscal Year 2023 transportation request, sought \$500 million.
-While a sizeable amount and a true statement of support for the program, the budget request effectively - and perhaps inadvertently due to the timing of the omnibus and the budget - cuts federal funding for this vital economic incubator.
+In the recent FY2022 omnibus bill, due to your leadership, Congress provided \$625 million for CRISI pursuant to the new, heightened authorization level.
+The Biden administration, in its FY2023 transportation request, sought \$500 million.
+While a sizeable amount and a statement of support for the program, the budget request effectively - and perhaps inadvertently due to the inverted timing of the FY22 omnibus and the FY23 budget - cuts federal funding for this vital economic incubator.
 Nevertheless, when this discrepancy was noted to the administrator of the Federal Railroad Administration (FRA), Amit Bose, on June 14, 2022 at a hearing before the House Committee on Transportation and Infrastructure, Administrator Bose noted how he wanted to make sure the program continued "robustly."
 Earlier in the hearing, he noted, "Short lines play such an important role in the railroad network that we have, and we want to do everything possible to make sure that they are robust and have the funding to make the improvements that they need...the CRISI program is such a great tool to do that."

-We urge you to fund CRISI at the full authorized level in the Fiscal Year 2023 Transportation, Housing and Urban Development spending bill.
-A full authorization - coupled with the advance appropriations - will help improve the environment by moving freight off the road to the greener, more sustainable rail alternative.
-Funding at the full authorization will allow more railroads to double down on safety enhancements and bolster network fluidity, helping countless rural and urban communities get goods to and from market.
-This imperative - realizing the forward-looking, freight-focused promise of the IIJA - is borne by the strong support from a wide, bipartisan cross-section of supporters in the Senate and House, reflected in letters in letters to your panel led by Reps.
-Tim Burchett (R-TN) and Cheri Bustos (D-IL), and Rep. Sylvia Garcia (D-TX) (attached).
+We urge you to fund CRISI at the fully authorized \$1 billion level in the FY2023 Transportation, Housing and Urban Development spending bill.
+An appropriation at the full authorization level - coupled with the advance appropriations - will help improve the environment by moving freight off the road to the greener, more sustainable rail alternative.
+Funding at the full authorization level will also allow more railroads to double down on safety enhancements and bolster network fluidity, helping countless rural and urban communities get goods to and from market.
+This imperative - to realize the forward-looking, freight-focused promise of the IIJA - is reflected in the 16-member request letter led by Sen. Bob Casey to this subcommittee in May (attached).